 There is a feeling evoked by Coupey’s newest paintings which makes me think of ancient monuments or sires, an overview of something like Aztec ruins, Stonehenge, or maybe abandoned Indian villages on the Charlottes.
 Sites which are constantly obliterated or washed over with undergrowth, earth, sand or water, only to be revealed again by wind, erosion, or the processes of time.
 Coupey’s paintings have this sense of well planned underpinning.
 The paint then goes on and off in washes, spatula scrapes, brush strokes and knife marks.
 This activity on the surface never removes the underlying presence, only re-asserts it or revitalizes its relevance and function.
 And so it is with his entire body of work and his continuing activity as a painter –– statement, thought, action and a repeat of the cycle.
 It seems unlikely to end, but it is good to see this particular and current revelation.

-Alan Wood is a leading Canadian artist who lives and works in Vancouver.
-Since 1962 he has exhibited nationally and internationally, in group and solo exhibitions in Great Britain, Europe, Canada, the United States and Australia.
+Alan Wood (1934-2017) was a leading Canadian artist who lived and worked in Vancouver.
+Since 1962 he exhibited nationally and internationally, in group and solo exhibitions in Great Britain, Europe, Canada, the United States and Australia.
 His work is held in major private, corporate and public collections in Canada and abroad.
-His work is represented by the Winsor Gallery in Vancouver.
+His estate is represented by the Winsor Gallery in Vancouver.

 Copyright © Estate of Alan Wood